ronin-rb/ronin-rb.github.io/blog/_posts/2013-01-22-rsnake-sqli-cheat-sheet-using-ronin-sql-1-1-0.md

 # 1 AND (SELECT COUNT(*) FROM tablenames)=1
 {% endhighlight %}

-Creating errors by calling fake tables:
+Creating errors by calling non-existent tables:

 {% highlight sql %}
 1' AND non_existant_table = '1